NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Introduction

-In contrast to DD-MPC, persistence of excitation is frequently ensured in traditional model-based predictive controllers by using an appropriate constraint, either in the main optimal control problem (OCP) or in an auxiliary OCP \cite{genceli_new_1996, aggelogiannaki_multiobjective_2006, marafioti_persistently_2014, verheijen_recursive_2022,lu_robust_2023, zacekova_persistent_2013, hernandez_vicente_stabilizing_2019}.
-These constraints, however, correspond to nonlinear matrix inequalities, and result in a nonlinear and nonconvex optimization problem even when, otherwise, the optimal control problem would be a convex quadratic programming (QP) problem.
-Linearizations are proposed in \cite{genceli_new_1996,lu_robust_2019}, but the resulting linearized constraints are conservative.
+In the context of data-driven control, online input design methods that achieve a related property known as generalised PE \cite{markovsky_behavioral_2021} using exclusion constraints on the input are developed in \cite{van_waarde_beyond_2022,camlibel_shortest_2025}.
+Although these constraints can be used to construct input--output sequences able to parametrise all trajectories of a system, their direct inclusion in a DDPC formulation would result in a nonlinear and nonconvex optimisation problem even when, otherwise, the OCP would be a convex quadratic programming (QP) problem.

-Given this background, the main contribution of this paper is the characterization of the set of \emph{nonexciting} inputs, \emph{i.e.} the input selections that would lead to a loss of PE.
-This result then facilitates the development of a novel pair of disjoint linear constraints that, if satisfied, maintain PE of the input.
-Subsequently, we formulate a persistently exciting data-driven MPC controller that employs these constraints.
-Our approach involves solving, at each time step, \emph{up to} two quadratic programming problems in parallel that ensure the control input is persistently exciting.
+In this paper, a similar approach to \cite{camlibel_shortest_2025} is adopted, but focused on the problem of maintaining, rather than creating, persistence of excitation.
+Specifically, we consider a setting where a prior exciting input–output sequence is available, and we wish to maintain PE of the input–output sequence as new data are added.
+The first contribution is the characterisation of the \emph{nonexciting input set}, \emph{i.e.} the input selections that would lead to a loss of persistence of excitation.
+This concept is analogous to the affine set used to characterise the exclusion constraint in \cite[Lemma 5]{camlibel_shortest_2025}.
+The characterisation then facilitates the development of a novel pair of disjoint linear constraints, termed NISE-PE constraint, that, if satisfied, guarantees that the input lies outside the nonexciting input set and thus maintains PE.
+Subsequently, we formulate a persistently exciting DDPC controller that employs these constraints.
+Our approach involves solving, at each time step, \emph{up to} two quadratic programming problems that ensure the control input is persistently exciting.

-The rest of the paper is organized as follows.
+The rest of the paper is organised as follows.
 Section~\ref{sec:prob} defines the problem statement.
-Section~\ref{section: Nonexciting Input Set} develops the formulation of the novel PE constraint.
-In Section~\ref{sec:rank}, a persistently exciting data-driven predictive controller is formulated, employing this constraint.
-Section~\ref{sec:example} presents an example of the proposed formulation, before conclusions are drawn in Section~\ref{sec:conc}.
+Section~\ref{section: Nonexciting Input Set} develops the formulation of the novel PE constraints.
+In Section~\ref{sec:rank}, a persistently exciting data-driven predictive controller is formulated, employing these constraints.
+Section~\ref{sec:example} applies the PE-DDPC formulation to example systems, before conclusions are drawn in Section~\ref{sec:conc}.

-\textbf{Notation:} For a vector $z_k^{} \in \mathbb{R}^q$, $k \in \mathbb{I}$, we denote
+\textbf{Notation:} For a vector $z_k^{} \in \mathbb{R}^q$, $k \in \mathbb{Z}$, we denote